холод планета

 The potential consequences of a full AMOC collapse are significant.
 A weakened current could lead to:

 Cooling in Europe and North America: The AMOC delivers a considerable amount of heat to these regions.
-A disruption in this flow could cause colder winters and potentially alter the course of the jet stream, leading to more extreme events.
+A disruption in this flow could cause colder winters and potentially alter the course of the jet stream, leading to more events.

 Sea Level Rise: A weakened AMOC would allow more water to accumulate in the North Atlantic, potentially contributing to rising sea levels.